vitoriakr/turist/README.md

 # turist
-responsivo e sobre as cataratas
+responsivo e sobre a coreia do sul